WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 <div float="right"><img src="./resources/var13.png" /></div>

-- Lets talk about what we see.
+- Let's talk about what we see.

 ## Time for some reflection

-- Now that we have learned about Basic Types and Variables, lets take a minute to answer any questions.
+- Now that we have learned about Basic Types and Variables, let's take a minute to answer any questions.

-- Lets go ahead and save our project, as we will continue building our project throughout the week.
+- Let's go ahead and save our project, as we will continue building our project throughout the week.

-- I hope you have followed along, and you have sucessfully finshed the coding exercises throughout this lecture.
+- I hope you have followed along, and you have sucessfully finished the coding exercises throughout this lecture.

 - The project we are building will give you the experience and tools you need to sucessfully complete your weekend project.

-- If your code does not look and act like the code we in the lst slide, please get with one of your team mates and correct what issues you might have.
+- If your code does not look and act like the code we have in the lst slide, please get with one of your team mates and correct what issues you might have.

-- If you still have questions about anything we have covered, please do not hesitate to as one of the WCCI instructors.
+- If you still have questions about anything we have covered, please do not hesitate to ask one of the WCCI instructors.